trueos/pcbsd/src-qt5/docs/controlpanel.rst

 :command:`pc-su pc-bootconfig`.
 You will be prompted to enter your password.

 PC-BSD® automatically creates a boot environment whenever it updates the operating system or installed software.
-In the example shown in Figure 8.4a, there is an entry named *default* that represents the original installation and an entry for an operating system update to patch level 14.
+In the example shown in Figure 8.4a, there is an entry named *default* that represents the original installation and an entry that was created when the operating system was updated to patch level 20.

 **Figure 8.4a: Managing Boot Environments**